igorkislyuk/application-coordinator/README.md

 Than you should deal with the factory for controllers.
 Normally , you should create protocol for each factory implementation and depends on it.
 Keeping things simple, we adopt one factory implementation for all factory controllers protocols.

 Than you should create output for each controller in the flow.
-E.g. `ItemListOutput` for `ItemListViewController`
+E.g. `ItemsControllerOutput` for `ItemListViewController`

 After that you can freely initialiaze application coordinator from AppDelegate.
 Prefer using lazy initialization.